GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 # Create A Flask App Using PostgreSQL Database

-You have now decided to use the postgresql database to manage you data.
+You have now decided to use the PostgreSQL database to manage your data.
 Given all the features that come with it, as discussed in [Postgres Overview](00_postgresql_overview), you may be ready to start using it.
-Throughout this tutorial, I will show you how to create a password-based user authentication system that utilized the postgresql database.
+Throughout this tutorial, I will show you how to create a password-based user authentication system that utilized the PostgreSQL database.

-If you are new to postgresql, I recommend that you start from these tutorials, in their order:
+If you are new to PostgreSQL, I recommend that you start from these tutorials, in their order:

 1. [Postgres Overview](databases/00_postgresql_overview)
 2. [Install Postgres](databases/01_install_postgresql.md)